WiFi Pineapple NANO

 WiFi Pineapple TETRA

-The WiFi Pineapple TETRA requires 18W for normal stable operation.
-While the device may function under minimal load with less power, system instability may occur during peak load.
+The WiFi Pineapple TETRA requires 24W for normal stable operation.
+While the device may function under minimal load with less power, system instability will occur during peak load.

 Power may be provided to the device by any combination of USB UART, USB ETH, or 12V DC ports.
 The 12V DC port accepts a standard IEC 60130-10:1971 type A connector with 5.5 mm OD, 2.1 mm ID (center positive).